reacton-js/reacton/README.md

 <br>

 To create reactive attributes, precede their name with a colon character «:».
+All reactive attributes are executed in the context of a state object.
 Expressions in reactive attributes are specified without the use of double curly braces, as opposed to HTML content, for example:

 ```html
 <!DOCTYPE html>